Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 ================================================================================

-> The object paradigm is fondamentally wrong
+> The object paradigm is fundamentally wrong

-If you are curious about programming languages and divers paradigms, you probablyu eard or read this sentence more than once.
+If you are curious about programming languages and divers paradigms, you probably heard or read this sentence more than once.
-THrough those lines,
+Through those lines,
 I'll try to draw a picture of the main reason that can lead to this conclusion.
 What are the good side and wrong side of OOP, and how we can improve this paradigm by tuning it a little bit.
-This nice "tunning" is actually already part of some languages, and i'll refer to it as the 'category paradigm'.
+This nice "tunning" is actually already part of some languages, and I'll refer to it as the 'category paradigm'.

 Where does the object paradigm comes from?
 ------------------------------------------